 For more easy baked salmon recipes, be sure to try my Tomato Pesto Salmon and Walnut Crusted Salmon too!

-- Nutritious: Salmon is a great source of heart healthy omega-3 fatty acids, protein and essential vitamins and minerals.
+Salmon is a nutritional powerhouse packed with heart-healthy omega-3 fatty acids, protein and essential vitamins and minerals.
 Due to all of its benefits, it’s recommended that we aim to get at least two servings of fatty fish per week.
 This healthy salmon recipe is a great place to start!

-- Salmon: I prefer to use fresh salmon fillets for this recipe.
-You can use frozen, just make sure that they are fully defrosted before using.
+- Fresh salmon: I prefer to use fresh salmon fillets when possible.
+If using frozen, just make sure they’re fully defrosted first.
 Use wild Atlantic salmon if you can find it.
+You can use either skinless or skin-on fillets.
+You can either remove the skin before or after baking; your preference.

-- Pesto: I love to use my Dairy-Free Pesto to top the salmon as I always have some in my fridge or freezer.
-You can also use store-bought or your own pesto recipe if you prefer.
+- Homemade pesto: I love to use my Dairy-Free Pesto recipe to top the salmon as I always have some in my fridge or freezer.
+It’s made with lots of fresh basil, spinach, olive oil, garlic, and cashews, so you don’t have to splurge on any expensive cheese.
+Feel free to use store-bought or your own favorite recipe.

 - Preheat the oven to 425F.
 Line a baking sheet with parchment paper for easier clean up or spray the pan with cooking spray.